Faculty & Staff

 100 Morrissey Blvd.
 Office Location: Wheatley Hall, 4th Floor, Room 126

 Global governance, international organizations and their performance, climate change governance, United States foreign environmental policy, United Nations reform, sustainability on campuses and in organizations

 PhD, Yale University

 Professional Publications & Contributions

 Ivanova is a faculty associate in the Governance, Environment and Markets Initiative at Yale University.
-From 2005 to 2010, Professor Ivanova was on the faculty at the College of William and Mary in Virginia.
-She was a fellow at the Woodrow Wilson International Center for Scholars in 2009–2010.
-Previously, she worked at the Environment Directorate of the Organisation for Economic Cooperation and Development (OECD) in Paris and at the Swedish Environmental Protection Agency in Stockholm.
-She serves on the advisory boards of the Ecologic Institute in Berlin and of the World Transformation Initiatives.
-Ivanova is the recipient of the 2007 Professor of the Year Award (from Members 13, a student organization at the College of William and Mary), the 2010 Mary Lyon Award from Mount Holyoke College, and the 2010 Goddess Artemis Award from the Euro-American Women’s Council.
+From 2005 to 2010, she was on the faculty at the College of William and Mary in Virginia.
+Previously, she worked at the Environment Directorate of the Organization for Economic Cooperation and Development (OECD) in Paris and at the Swedish Environmental Protection Agency in Stockholm.
+She serves on the Advisory Board of the Ecologic Institute in Berlin, is the recipient of the 2007 Professor of the Year Award, the 2010 Mary Lyon Award from Mount Holyoke College, and the 2010 Goddess Artemis Award from the Euro-American Women’s Council.
 In 2013, she was appointed to the U.N.
 Secretary-General’s Scientific Advisory Board.